barchart/marketdata-api-js/docs/content/sdk/connection-adapter.md

 **Extends**: [<code>WebSocketAdapterFactory</code>](#WebSocketAdapterFactory)
 **Access**: public
  **Import**: @barchart/marketdata-api-js/lib/connection/adapter/WebSocketAdapterFactoryForBrowsers
 >An implementation of [WebSocketAdapterFactory](/content/sdk/connection-adapter?id=websocketadapterfactory) for use with web browsers.
+By default, this strategy is used by the [Connection](/content/sdk/connection?id=connection) class.

 * * *